Latino voters crucial to Senate, governor races in Arizona - NewsBreak

 SCOTTSDALE, Arizona – Republican Mark Finchem remained optimistic in the hours following the polls closing on Tuesday as the early returns showed the Secretary of State hopeful underperforming against his Democratic Party rival, Adrian Fontes.
 Arizona’s Trump-endorsed slate of candidates appeared to be losing at first, with State Representative...

+PHOENIX -- The outcome of the hotly contested race for Arizona governor could turn on the question of whether it was a good idea politically for Democrat Katie Hobbs to refuse to debate her Republican foe.
+Hobbs charged that a head-to-head confrontation with Kari Lake would end up little more...

-GOP’s Abe Hamadeh overtakes Democrat Kris Mayes in race for Arizona attorney general
+Democrat Kris Mayes retakes lead over GOP’s Abe Hamadeh in race for Arizona attorney general

-PHOENIX — Democrat Kris Mayes was the early leader over Republican Abe Hamadeh in the race for Arizona attorney general, but that changed Wednesday afternoon.
-Mayes had about 55% of the vote on the initial drop at 8 p.m.
-Tuesday.
-That total dropped to 52% by 1 a.m.
-Wednesday.
-And as of 3 p.m., Hamadeh led 50.1%-49.9% by 3,081 votes, according to the Arizona Secretary of State’s Office.
+PHOENIX — Democrat Kris Mayes retook the lead over Republican Abe Hamadeh in the race for Arizona attorney general on Wednesday evening.
+Mayes had about 50.1% of the vote, with Hamadeh down to 49.9% as of 7 p.m., according to the Arizona Secretary of State’s Office.
+The Democratic...

+Katie Hobbs on how Arizona Latinos would fare if she’s elected governor

+During her final weekend of campaigning, Arizona’s Democratic candidate for governor, Katie Hobbs, took questions Nov.
+5 from Arizona Mirror columnist James E. Garcia on La Onda 1190 AM/107.5 FM and the “Vanguardia America with James E. Garcia” podcast.
+GARCIA: Let’s just jump right in.
+What will a Katie Hobbs administration mean for Latino voters […] The post Katie Hobbs on how Arizona Latinos would fare if she’s elected governor appeared first on Arizona Mirror.

 Arizona Democrats surged to large leads.
 Now, they wait to see if their advantage holds.